Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • communicating with people who are suffering colds, should be kept to a minimum.

-In order to prevent sphenoiditis, it is necessary to eliminate the factors against which this pathology develops in a timely manner.
+In order to prevent sphenoiditis, the factors against which this pathology develops should be promptly eliminated.

-Diseases and disorders, the identification and elimination of which will help prevent inflammation of the mucous membrane of the sphenoid sinuses, include:
+Diseases and disorders, the identification and elimination of which will help prevent inflammation of the sphenoid sinus mucosa, include:

 • caries and other dental diseases;